neu-spiral/OSMviaOCO/README.md

 # Code of Online Submodular Maximization via Online Convex Optimization
-This repository houses the code used for the experiments in our work,
+This repository houses the code used for the experiments in our work:

 > T. Si-Salem, G. Özcan, I. Nikolaou, E. Terzi, S. Ioannidis, "Online Submodular Maximization via Online Convex Optimization", Proceedings of the AAAI Conference on Artificial Intelligence, 2024.

 The work explores efficient online algorithms for maximizing monotone submodular functions under general matroid constraints.
 Please cite this paper ([a preprint is available](https://arxiv.org/pdf/2309.04339.pdf)) if you intend to use this code for your research.

 ### Datasets